Gayalvanic/Gayalvanic/README.md

 ## 🎀Hi, I’m Gayathri Dadyreddy!🎀

-📄 Data enthusiast | 💻 Aspiring Data Analyst | ✨ Forever curious
+ Data enthusiast | Aspiring Data Analyst | Forever curious

-📊 I love turning messy data into meaningful insights and asking *“but why?”* a little too often.
+ I love turning messy data into meaningful insights and asking *“but why?”* a little too often.
-🐍 Currently working with **Python, NumPy, SQL**, and dabbling in **AI & analytics** one project at a time.
+ Currently working with **Python, NumPy, SQL**, and dabbling in **AI & analytics** one project at a time.
-🌱 Learning in public, breaking code, fixing it, and learning again.
+ Learning in public, breaking code, fixing it, and learning again.

-🕵️‍♀️ Actively exploring internships & real-world projects where data meets impact.
+ Actively exploring🕵️‍♀️ internships & real-world projects where data meets impact.
-🎶 Fun side quest: I sing, I vibe with music, and creativity keeps my brain running.
+ Fun side quest: I sing, I vibe with music, and creativity keeps my brain running.

-💬 Languages I speak:
+ Languages I speak:
 - English
 - Telugu
 - Hindi
 - (and occasionally Python 😌)

 ✨ This repo is my digital diary — projects, experiments, progress, and a little chaos.
-If you’re here to learn, build, or just vibe… welcome 🤍
+If you’re here to learn, build, or just vibe… welcome

 ---